Brexit: Your guide to EU jargon

 S

-Schengen area: The 26 European states that have abolished passport controls at their mutual borders.
+Schengen area: This is reputed to be the largest free travel area in the world.
+It is made up of 26 European states that have abolished passport controls at their mutual borders so people can travel freely.
 Some European Union member states, including the UK, are not in the Schengen area.
-Some countries that are not members of the European Union are in the Schengen area.
+Some countries that are not members of the European Union, like Norway and Iceland, are in the Schengen area.

-Settled status: A legal status that will give European Union citizens and their families the right to stay in the UK and access benefits and public services after Brexit.
+Settled status: This is a new UK scheme due to open to all on 30 March 2019.
+EU citizens and their families who have been living in the UK for five years can apply for "settled status", which will allow them to stay in the UK for as long as they wish.
+Any child born in the UK to a mother with settled status will automatically become a British citizen.
+Settled status means you can work in the UK, use the NHS, have access to pensions and benefits and travel in and out of the UK.
+It is expected that applications will only be rejected from people with serious criminal convictions, or where there are other security concerns.

 Single market: The way the European Union is treated as one territory with a free market in goods, money, services and people.
 The single market embraces 500 million consumers and includes EU member states and four other countries that have secured access but retain some optouts.